coderbyheart/asset-tracker-cloud-app-golioth/src/components/README.md

-This folder contains UI components which do not create any React elements.
+This folder contains UI components which do not create any React elements, and therefore can be re-used.